 The term gender dysphoria is said to have been coined in the year 1973.
 Gender dysphoria is a frequent experience among people who are transgender, though not every single person who is transgender faces gender dysphoria.
-Anyone who experiences a mismatch between their gender identity and their assigned gender at birth might experience gender dysphoria, including children, teens, and adults.
-This could include people who are female to male transgender, male to female transgender, non-binary people, intersex people, gender fluid people, or anyone else who is not of the gender they were assigned at birth.
+Anyone who experiences a mismatch between their gender identity and assigned gender at birth might experience gender dysphoria, including children, teens, and adults.
+This could include female-to-male transgender, male-to-female transgender, non-binary people, intersex people, gender-fluid people, or anyone else not of the gender they were assigned at birth.
 Research indicates that 73% of transgender women and 78% of transgender men experience gender dysphoria by the age of seven years old.
-If you’re reading this article, you might be wondering, “what is gender dysphoria?”
-Perhaps, you have a friend that is experiencing gender dysphoria, or maybe, it’s something you’re going through yourself.
+If you're reading this article, you might wonder, "what is gender dysphoria?"
+Perhaps, you have a friend experiencing gender dysphoria, or maybe, it's something you're going through yourself.

 What Is Gender Dysphoria?

-The term gender dysphoria drives partly from the word dysphoria.
-Dysphoria means, “a state of feeling very unhappy, uneasy, or dissatisfied,” according to the Merriam Webster dictionary.
-The Merriam Webster dictionary definition of gender dysphoria is, “a distressed state arising from a conflict between a person's gender identity and the sex the person has or was identified as having at birth.”
-The American Psychological Association or APA defines gender dysphoria by saying, “as a general descriptive term [gender dysphoria] refers to an individual’s discontent with the assigned gender.
-It is more specifically defined when used as a diagnosis.”
+The term gender dysphoria drives partly to the word dysphoria.
+Dysphoria means "a state of feeling very unhappy, uneasy, or dissatisfied," according to the Merriam-Webster dictionary.
+The Merriam-Webster dictionary defines gender dysphoria as "a distressed state arising from a conflict between a person's gender identity and the sex the person has or was identified as having at birth."
+The American Psychological Association APA defines gender dysphoria as " a general descriptive term [gender dysphoria] refers to an individual's discontent with the assigned gender.
+It is more specifically defined when used as a diagnosis."

-In clinical settings, gender dysphoria is sometimes abbreviated as “GD.”
+In clinical settings, gender dysphoria is sometimes abbreviated as "GD."
 Gender dysphoria is not a mental illness.
-It is simply a diagnosis that is there to serve as a clinical marker of what you are experiencing so that you can get the appropriate affirming care.
-That said, gender dysphoria can cause a great deal of distress, and understandably so.
-People who experience gender dysphoria may have a mental health condition that is aggravated by their gender dysphoria at times.
-For example, someone’s depression or social anxiety might worsen when their gender dysphoria is particularly pervasive or severe.
+It is simply a diagnosis that serves as a clinical marker of what you are experiencing so that you can get the appropriate affirming care.
+That said, gender dysphoria can cause significant distress, and understandably so.
+People who share gender dysphoria may have a mental health condition that is aggravated by their gender dysphoria at times.
+For example, someone's depression or social anxiety might worsen when their gender dysphoria is particularly pervasive or severe.

 Mental Health Impacts Of Gender Dysphoria

-There are a number of potential mental health complications that may occur alongside or as a result of gender dysphoria.
-This is especially true if someone is unable to present the way that fits their identity, or if they are unable to come out as transgender, unable to express their gender identity in a way that suits them best for any reason, or if gender reaffirming care that they want and need is being withheld from them.
+Several potential mental health complications may occur alongside or resulting from gender dysphoria.
+This is especially true if someone is unable to present the way that fits their identity, if they are unable to come out as transgender, unable to express their gender identity in a way that suits them best for any reason, or if gender reaffirming care that they want and need to be withheld from them.
 Some potential conditions and symptoms that may occur alongside gender dysphoria include: